gbin/DonglePi/README.md

 Here you have a test.py showing how to use the bindings.

+### Debug logs.

+For the moment, I have dedicated the serial output to that, you can connect it for example to a real RPi at 115200 BPS and use minicom to see the debug logs.

 ## Help Wanted !

 Any contribution or contributor is welcomed !